Nine reasons Andres Iniesta is an icon: ‘Everything is different with Andres’

 He has been donned The Artist, El Cerebro (The Brain), El Ilusionista (The Illusionist), El Anti-Galáctico, El Caballero Pálido (The Pale Knight) and Don Andres (a royal title in Spain).

 The World Cup

 Pretty hard to top, in fact, it’s probably impossible to score a more important goal.

 Iniesta popped up late in extra time to control and strike a great finish past Dutch keeper Maarten Stekelenburg to win Spain the 2010 World Cup.

 That takes cajones.

-Thanks to the World Cup winning goal, it has become customary for Spanish supporters to greet Iniesta with a standing ovation whenever Barcelona visit.
+Thanks to the World Cup-winning goal, it became customary for Spanish supporters to greet Iniesta with a standing ovation whenever Barcelona visit.

-Everywhere from fierce rivals Real Madrid and Espanyol to the likes of Sevilla have given the legend standing ovations for his unforgettable heroics.
+Even fans from fierce rivals Real Madrid and Espanyol gave the legend standing ovations for his unforgettable heroics.